exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 Still, namesake fields may interfere if rendered within the same container (dialog or tab).
 Therefore, avoid “field name collisions” between a superclass and a child class where possible.
 Even so, if you wish to do some deliberate "field overriding," refer to the [chapter](reusing-code.md) speaking about the use of `@Extends`, `@Replace`, and `@Ignore`.

 Unless manually aligned with `@Place` annotation, the fields are sorted in order of their *ranking*.
-If several members have the same (or default) *ranking*, they are rendered in the order in which they appear in the source code.
+If several members have the same (or default) *ranking*, they are rendered in the order of their appearance in the source code.
 Class fields appear before class methods.
 Members collected from ancestral classes have precedence over those from child classes.

 There are specific recommendations concerning fields' and methods' ordering.
 See the [Ordering widgets](#ordering-widgets) section below.